cesar-ilharco/acl-2020/_pages/calls/papers.md

 toc_icon: "cog"
 ---

-## 1st CFP: ACL-IJCNLP 2021, Bangkok, Thailand
+## 2nd CFP: ACL-IJCNLP 2021, Bangkok, Thailand
 The Joint Conference of the 59<span style="vertical-align: super;">th</span> Annual Meeting of the Association for Computational Linguistics and the 11<span style="vertical-align: super;">th</span> International Joint Conference on
 Natural Language Processing<br>
 The Berkeley Hotel, Bangkok, Thailand<br>
 August 1-6, 2021  <br>
 [https://2021.aclweb.org/](https://2021.aclweb.org/)<br><br>

-<p align="justify">The Joint Conference of the 59th Annual Meeting of the Association for
+<p align="justify">The Joint Conference of the 59<span style="vertical-align: super;">th</span> Annual Meeting of the Association for
-Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021) is currently scheduled to take place in Bangkok, Thailand, during August 1-6, 2021.
+Computational Linguistics and the 11<span style="vertical-align: super;">th</span> International Joint Conference on Natural Language
+Processing (ACL-IJCNLP 2021) is currently scheduled to take place in Bangkok, Thailand, during August 1-6, 2021.
 We are monitoring the ongoing global pandemic and will update the conference plans (e.g., moving to a virtual or hybrid format) as